Purchase VintageRockport Images at SmugMug

 Tag Archives: The Rotograph Co.

 This postcard shows Rockport harbor, with its two fishing shacks — the closest the famous Motif No. 1 — and the breakwater in the background.
-The publisher of this postcard, The Rotograph Co. of New York City, was in business … Continue reading
+This is a colorized version of a black-and-white card I posted previously.
+Both are from … Continue reading

 Outward Bound, Rockport, Mass., circa 1908